eric-lu-VT/cs81-final-project/README.md

 10. On rviz: Go to "panels" in the menu bar, then hit add new panel, then hit tool properties.
 This should bring up a sidebar to the left.
 11. In the left sidebar, click Global Options > Fixed Frame > change to "odom"
 12. In the left sidebar, click add > By display type > Map.
 Then change its topic name to "map"
 13. In the left sidebar, click add > By display type > PointCloud.
-Then change its topic name to "point_cloud", and size to 1m (so that it can be more easily seen in rviz)
+Then change its topic name to "point_cloud", and size to 0.25 m (so that it can be more easily seen in rviz)
 14. On a *fifth* terminal, navigate to your ROS dev directory and enter rosbash with `docker-compose exec ros bash`
 15. `cd ~/catkin_ws/src` and run `rosrun cs77-final-project robot_dog.py`
 16. The robot should now be moving in the VNC viewer on the browser, and there should also be a OccupancyGrid mapping in the rviz.